syzygysys/syzygysys.github.io/discussion.md

 How It Began

 SyzygySys was formed around deep experience with building, maintaining, and extending complex technological stacks over a wide range of use cases.
 Data center system engineering at scale, global Internet backbone engineering and operations, FinTech platform SRE and infrastructure as code management.
 Our founder was there from the beginning, participating in university level network operations and engineering that predates.
 And they were there on the day that NSF Net was turned off, as the public Internet went live.
-From that time, through the continuous growth of the technology that connects humanity and brings our collective capabilites
+From that time, through the continuous growth of the technology that connects humanity and brings our collective capabilities

 Community Signal